 - 1. Required vehicular access may be provided by private roads serving lots in: - a.
-Suburban Zoning Districts with only single family attached (SFA) townhouse or multifamily dwelling units; - b.
+Suburban Zoning Districts with only single family attached (SFA) townhouse or multifamily dwelling units, except as modified in accordance with Section 10.10.04.C. to include single-family detached (SFD) or other SFA dwelling units; - b.
 The PUD Zoning District where specifically authorized; - c.
 PD-RV (Village Conservancy Subdistrict only), TRC, UE, TC, PD-MUB, and TCC Zoning Districts; or - d.
 TR, TSN, TCN, JLMA-20, AR-1, and AR-2 Zoning Districts, when: - 1.
 Such private road serves 25 or fewer lots; - 2.
 There is a maximum of 1 private road per intersection with a public road; and - 3.
 Such private road is not contiguous and parallel to any other private road. - 2.
 All private roads must: - a.
-Be designed and constructed to private road standards as specified in the FSM; - b.
-Have recorded protective covenants subject to Section 7.09 or maintenance agreement as specified in the LSDO;
+Be designed and constructed to private road standards as specified in the FSM; - Have recorded protective covenants subject to Section 7.09 or maintenance agreement as specified in the LSDO; - c.

-- c.
 Have an established reserve fund sufficient for maintenance and repairs of the road for 10 years as determined by the design engineer's estimate, commencing with the initial record plat or Site Plan for the property; and - d.
 Expressly state on the record plat and protective covenants for the development that the County and VDOT have no responsibility to maintain, repair, or replace private roads. - D. District Vehicular Access Requirements.
 Access to roads in the TC, CC, TCC, OP, IP, GI, MR-HI, PD-CC, and PD-AAAR Zoning Districts must be provided as follows: - 1.
 Primary vehicular access must be from minor collector, major collector, or minor arterial roads; and - 2.
 Local roads internal to the district must not connect to local roads outside the district in a manner that would enable their use by either cut-through or construction traffic.